XVimProject/XVim2/README.md

   ```
   Press y if you want to use XVim with your Xcode version (even it is not confirmed it works)

-  3. Create `.xvimrc` as you need and restart your Xcode.
+  5. Create `.xvimrc` as you need.

-  4. Launch Xcode.
+  6. Launch Xcode.
 You'll be asked if you load XVim.
 Press 'Yes' to it.
      If you press 'No' by mistake, close the Xcode and execute the following from a terminal

     ```
     defaults delete  com.apple.dt.Xcode DVTPlugInManagerNonApplePlugIns-Xcode-X.X     (X.X is your Xcode version)
     ```

-     Then relaunch Xcode.
+  7. Relaunch Xcode.

 ## Branches and Releases
  XVim has several branches and releases.
 Usually you only need to download one of 'releases' and use it.